Thursday, September 11, 2025 AD / Rabi’ al-Awwal 18, 1447 AH

 loading

-also, to know that something is true, it needs to know the truth on the one hand, and know that thing on the other hand, so that by comparing them with each other, it may know whether that thing is true or not.
-It is hereby understood that knowing the concept of something is not sufficient for knowing it, and knowing its example is also necessary, while knowing its example is more difficult than knowing its concept; because its example is outside of the human being, and knowing something outside of the human being is more difficult than knowing something within him; as it is not difficult to know the truth and falsehood in terms of concept, and it is achieved by the effort of the mind, but it is difficult to know them in terms of example, and it is not achieved except by the effort of the body, and therefore, you see people disagree on the example of something that they do not disagree on its concept.
-Based on this, the lack of necessary information to know something, whether in terms of concept or in terms of example, obstructs knowing it, and obtaining the necessary information to know it, whether in terms of concept or in terms of example, is necessary.
+Similarly, to know whether something is true, it needs to know the truth on the one hand and to know that thing on the other hand, so that by comparing the two, it knows whether that thing is true or not.
+From this, it is understood that knowledge of the concept of a thing is not sufficient for knowing it, and knowledge of its instance is also necessary.
+However, knowledge of its instance is more difficult than knowledge of its concept; because its instance is outside the human being, and knowing something outside the human being is more difficult than knowing something within the human being.
+For example, knowing the truth and falsehood in terms of concept is not difficult and is achieved through the effort of the mind, but knowing them in terms of instance is difficult and is not achieved except through the effort of the limbs.
+Therefore, people differ on the instance of something about which they have no disagreement regarding its concept.
+Based on this, the lack of necessary information for knowing something—whether in terms of concept or instance—prevents knowing that thing, and acquiring the necessary information for knowing it—both in terms of concept and instance—is essential.

-This is what in Islam is called “seeking knowledge” and considered an obligation on every Muslim[1], to the extent that God Almighty has said: ﴿وَقُلْ رَبِّ زِدْنِي عِلْمًا[2]; “And say: ‘O Lord!
-Increase my knowledge.’”
+This is what is referred to in Islam as “seeking knowledge,” and it is considered obligatory for every Muslim[1], to the extent that Allah Almighty has said: ﴿وَقُلْ رَبِّ زِدْنِي عِلْمًا[2]; “And say: ‘O Lord!
+Increase me in knowledge.’”

 ↑[2] .
 Ta Ha/ 114